1. Home

 A decade ago, the idea of a hybrid Land Rover Defender would've raised a few eyebrows, especially among the farming and rural types that bought them.
 The new Defender, though, is designed for a broader church, from hardcore off-road enthusiasts to tech-savvy urbanites.

-Its brilliant exterior design takes the classic Defender shape into the a age, while the upmarket and high-tech interior is a world away from the old model.
+Its brilliant exterior design and upmarket and high-tech interior is a world away from the old model.
 That doesn't mean it's not a Defender any more, though, as there are loads of practical touches and hard-wearing trim, while off-roading is still a core focus.

 It's much better than the old Defender on the road, however, with excellent comfort and decent handling.
 And the P400e plug-in hybrid might be the best of the lot, putting out an impressive 404PS, which takes the huge Defender from 0-60mph in under six seconds.
 But it's not just about straight-line performance, as the P400e is uncannily smooth and refined, two words that no driver of the old Defender would be familiar with.